 Why have ads in the app?

-The advertising banner essentially pays for the basic version of the app.
+The advertising banner essentially goes towards paying for the basic version of the app.
 If we got rid of the adverts, we’d have to charge for the basic version.

 Put simply, the payments we get from the app, keep our small company going, and that keeps the app going.